dramamine/vofa/README.md

 ![alt text](image.png)

-These are configured for Artnet - be sure to update IP and Universe.
+These are configured for DDP which gets picked up by WLED.
+Set IPs and data offsets if fixtures aren't quite right.

 Rotation's probably wrong on these so update the Roll parameter to rotate.
 Note that I was having some program crashes when updating these values with click-and-drag; recommend just typing in a number and seeing if that fixes things.

-@TODO consider using a more efficient protocol like DDP

 ### Test Patterns